JorgeDazzi/MyGameLibrary/README.md

 [x] Docker is required for this project.

 ### Installation
+1. Clone
-Execute the Docker-Compose Up in the terminal:
+2. Execute the Docker-Compose Up at the terminal:
 ```
 docker-compose up
 ```